enteractivecloud/enteractive-client-php/README.md

 Flow:
 1. Get player data from a relevant data source (database, API, csv, etc.)
-2. Validate the data to make sure that a call project for the players’ country and brand exists on Enteractive and eliminate any invalid players from the array.
+2. Validate the data to make sure that a call project for the players’ country, brand and campaign exists on Enteractive and remove any invalid players from the array.
 3. Generate the add players request object (/Models/request/ImportPlayerRequest.php) with the validated player data.
 4. Process request using the Enteractive Client API endpoint AddPlayers (/react/2.0/Player/AddPlayers).
 5. Await the result from the AddPlayers endpoint and check if the request was successful.